MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-11930.md

 > |     |     |

 > [!IMPORTANT]
-> Apply the minimum supported Azure Stack Hub update to your Azure Stack Hub integrated system or deploy the latest Azure Stack Development Kit (ASDK) before deploying the latest version of the MySQL resource provider.
+> Apply the minimum supported Azure Stack Hub update to your Azure Stack Hub integrated system before deploying the latest version of the MySQL resource provider.

 ## New features and fixes